PrathameshJ-08/Foodash/README.md

 > ### 📜 Detailed Restaurant Information
 >
-> Get comprehensive details about each restaurant, including menus, offers, and more, providing you with the information needed to make informed choices.
+> Explore comprehensive menus with real-time updates for each restaurant.
+Get detailed information about dishes, prices, and special offers.

+> ### 🛒 Seamless Cart Management

+Effortlessly manage your cart with features like item quantity adjustments, easy removal, and a clear overview of the total bill.

 > ### ✨ Shimmer UI
 >